Members-only community coming soon. Join the waitlist for founding-member pricing.

 Co-parenting is challenging under the best circumstances.
 When one parent shows narcissistic traits such as entitlement, lack of empathy, blame-shifting, or the need to control, the experience can feel overwhelming and even impossible.
 You may find yourself constantly defending your actions, walking on eggshells, or reacting to provocations designed to keep you off balance.

 At High Conflict Resolutions, we help parents shift away from emotionally charged interactions and toward a calm, child-centered approach.
-Co-parenting with someone who displays narcissistic behavior requires discipline and a commitment to disengagement.
+Narcissistic co-parenting behavior is a pattern of entitlement, lack of empathy, blame-shifting, and a need to control that plays out in parenting interactions.
+Parenting alongside someone who shows these traits requires discipline and a commitment to disengagement.
 You cannot change a narcissistic co-parent (or anyone, really), but you can change how you respond and how you protect your children from unnecessary conflict.

 Below are practical and compassionate tips to help you navigate this difficult dynamic.